 When managing projects for a large number of buildings/sites spread across multiple locations, it is helpful to have a high-level view of their energy performance, from which you can conduct deeper analysis into the operations of a particular building/site.
-To help owners and managers of large portfolios, whether retail outlets, hotels or other commercial or industrial businesses, Wattics has released a new data visualisation tool, which enables you to visualise your data in an interactive world map.
+To help owners and managers of large portfolios, whether retail outlets, hotels or other commercial or industrial businesses, Wattics has released a new energy analytics data visualization tool, which enables you to visualise your data in an interactive world map.
 With the new embedded ‘Map View’ tool, you can view all the buildings/sites belonging to your organisations in one place.

 Table of contents